 Amendment 23 to the Northeast multispecies (groundfish) Fishery Management Plan will call for 100% coverage of groundfish trips through the ASM Groundfish Program and Northeast Fisheries Observer Program (NEFOP).
 The goal of this amendment is to improve the reliability and accountability of catch reporting in the commercial groundfish fishery.
 This is a first in history and a significant increase from the 40% combined coverage in 2021.
 We're always looking for more ASMs, so if you have an interest in fisheries conservation and field data collection, this could be the perfect job for you!

-To learn more about becoming an at-sea monitor, contact one of the companies that provides at-sea monitors to the NEFSC’s Northeast Fisheries Observer Program.
+To learn more about becoming an ASM, contact one of the companies that provides ASMs to the NEFSC’s Northeast Fisheries Observer Program.
 A list is posted here.